-- Our ability to continue as a going concern; - Our ability to obtain financing necessary to operate our business; - Our limited operating history; - The results of our research and development activities, including uncertainties relating to the preclinical and clinical testing of our product candidates; - · The early stage of our primary product candidate presently under development; - Our ability to develop, obtain required approvals for and commercialize our product candidates; - Our ability to recruit and retain qualified personnel; - Our ability to obtain and maintain protection of our intellectual property; - Our dependence on third-party manufacturers, suppliers, research organizations, academic institutions, testing laboratories and other potential collaborators;

-- The size and growth of the potential markets for any of our approved product candidates, and the rate and degree of market acceptance of any of our approved product candidates; - · Our ability to successfully complete potential acquisitions and collaborative arrangements; - Competition in our industry; - General economic and business conditions; and - Other factors discussed under the section entitled "Risk Factors".
+- Our ability to continue as a going concern; - Our ability to obtain financing necessary to operate our business; - Our limited operating history; - The results of our research and development activities, including uncertainties relating to the preclinical and clinical testing of our product candidates; - The early stage of our primary product candidate presently under development; - · Our ability to develop, obtain required approvals for and commercialize our product candidates; - · Our ability to recruit and retain qualified personnel; - Our ability to develop and maintain an effective sales force to market our approved product candidates; - · Our ability to manage any future growth we may experience; - · Our ability to obtain and maintain protection of our intellectual property; - · Our dependence on third party manufacturers, suppliers, research organizations, academic institutions, testing laboratories and other potential collaborators; - The size and growth of the potential markets for any of our approved product candidates, and the rate and degree of market acceptance of any of our approved product candidates; - Our ability to successfully complete potential acquisitions and collaborative arrangements; - Competition in our industry; - · General economic and business conditions; and - Other factors discussed under the section entitled "RISK FACTORS".

 New risks emerge in our rapidly-changing industry from time to time.
 As a result, it is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business.
 If any such risks or uncertainties materialize or such assumptions prove incorrect, our results could differ materially from those expressed or implied by such forward-looking statements and assumptions.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity or performance.
-These forward-looking statements speak only as of the date of this report on Form 10-Q. Except as required by applicable law, we do not intend to update any of these forward-looking statements.
+These forward-looking statements speak only as of the date of this Quarterly Report on Form 10-Q. Except as required by applicable law, we do not intend to update any of these forward-looking statements.